simonprickett/phewap/README.md

 ![Wifi setup page](wifi_setup.jpg)

-Once you hit "Save", the Pi Pico W will reset and attempt to connect to your wifi:
+Once you hit "Save", the Pi Pico W will reset and attempt to connect to your wifi (here it's attempting to connect to an SSID named "ssmesh"):

 ![Wifi configured](wifi_configured.jpg)